 * AnonymousKillerNarrator: The movie starts with a voiceover by Casanova explaining his first twisted "relationship".

-* TheCasanova: The main villain is actually named Casanova, a criminal who builds a modern day harem of kidnapped women.
+* TheCasanova: The main villain is actually named Casanova, a "collector" who builds a modern day harem of kidnapped women.
 Subverted since Kate's doctor points out that the bad guy obviously doesn't know his history, as the real Casanova would never have approved of his brutality toward women.

 * HospitalHottie: Kate's a doctor.